9. Visualization of accessibility maps

 d

-Figure 3 presents the comparison between two to-accessibility scenarios of the Yafo Gesher Theater at the beginning of the performance, 20:00.
-One of them is computed before and the other after the Red LRT line was established in the Tel Aviv Metropolitan Area in 2024.
-After the Red LRT line was established, accessibility to the distant buildings along the northeast part of the LRT line increased, while accessibility to the buildings to the south and west of the LRT line decreased (Figure 3a) due to the cancellation of several bus lines.
-At the same time, The Gesher Theater became accessible in less than 45 minutes from many additional buildings after the Red LRT line was established, while the number of buildings from which is became non-accessible due to the cancellation of the bus lines after the LRT line started functioning are few (Figure 3b).
+Figure 3 illustrates the comparison between two TO-accessibility scenarios for the Yafo Gesher Theater, timed for the beginning of a performance at 20:00.
+The first scenario is computed using the 2018 transit network (before the Red LRT line was established in the Tel Aviv Metropolitan Area), while the second uses the 2024 network (after the line became operational).
+In 2024, accessibility to distant buildings along the northeastern segment of the LRT line increased significantly.
+Conversely, accessibility to buildings south and west of the LRT line decreased (Figure 3a) due to the cancellation of several intersecting bus routes.
+Overall, the Gesher Theater became accessible within 45 minutes from many additional buildings in 2024.
+Very few buildings that were accessible in 2018 lost their 45-minute access in 2024 despite the bus line cancellations (Figure 3b).

-For more examples of visualization see here.
+For more examples of visualization, please see here.